LuiisFernando/aircnc/README.md

 # mobile

 <p>
-  the app mobile was developed in react-native using react-navigation,  react-native-gesture-handler, react-native-reanimated and socket.io-client.
+  the app mobile was developed in react-native using axios, react-navigation,  react-native-gesture-handler, react-native-reanimated and socket.io-client.
 </p>

 <p align="center">